thanasi2/Evaluate-A-News-Article-with-NLP-Project/README.md

 # Udacity's Evaluate News Articles NLP project.

 ## About
 This project uses Aylien's API to evaluate articles using Natural Language Processing.
-In this app were are using the API to determine the polarity and Subjectivity of an article.
+In this app we are using the API to determine the polarity and Subjectivity of an article.

 ## Setup
 Download or clone this project.
 In your terminal navigate to this project folder and run `npm install`.